 Adopt Zawadi

-Adopt Zawadi the giraffe for yourself, or as a gift for a loved one.
+Adopt Zawadi, the baby giraffe orphan, for yourself or as a gift for a loved one.

 For a monthly donation of $5 or more, you will become a foster parent to Zawadi – supporting the keepers in caring for her while she’s on her journey back to the wild.